22.29 Honour Based Abuse

 Families may feel shame long after the incident that brought about dishonour occurred, and therefore the risk of harm to a child can persist.
 This means that the young person's new boy/girlfriend, baby (if pregnancy caused the family to feel 'shame'), associates or siblings may be at risk of harm.

 Disclosure and Response

 When receiving a disclosure from a child, professionals should recognise the seriousness / immediacy of the risk of harm.

-For a child to report to any agency that they have fears of honour based violence in respect of themselves or a family member requires a lot of courage, and trust that the professional / agency they disclose to will respond appropriately.
+For a child to report to any agency that they have fears of HBA in respect of themselves or a family member requires a lot of courage, and trust that the professional / agency they disclose to will respond appropriately.
 Specifically, under no circumstances should the agency allow the child's family or social network to find out about the disclosure, so as not to put the child at further risk of harm.

-Authorities in some countries may support the practice of honour-based violence, and the child may be concerned that other agencies share this view, or that they will be returned to their family.
+Authorities in some countries may support the practice of HBA, and the child may be concerned that other agencies share this view, or that they will be returned to their family.
 The child may be carrying guilt about their rejection of cultural / family expectations.
 Furthermore, their immigration status may be dependent on their family, which could be used to dissuade them from seeking assistance.

 - Seeing the child immediately in a secure and private place;

 - Explaining to the child the limits of confidentiality;

 - Asking direct questions to gather enough information to make a referral to LA children's social work and the police, including recording the child's wishes;